conniey/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/migration-guide.md

 The new Java SDK uses reactive programming for asynchronous operations rather than CompletableFutures.
 This allows us to think of receiving as a potentially infinite stream of messages instead of invoking periodic message handlers like the example above.
-Things of note:

-* [Project Reactor](https://projectreactor.io) has a plethora of operators that can transform, limit, apply back-pressure, etc. to reactive Streams.
+[Project Reactor](https://projectreactor.io) has a plethora of operators that can transform, limit, apply back-pressure, etc. to reactive Streams.
-* The auto lock renewal feature is made available via an explicit helper method on both the sync and async clients in contrast to the previous model where this was a feature available only in the async way of receiving messages.
-    * ServiceBusReceiverClient: `renewMessageLock(ServiceBusReceivedMessage, Duration, Consumer<Throwable>)`
-    * ServiceBusReceiverAsyncClient : `renewMessageLock(ServiceBusReceivedMessage, Duration)`
-* The feature to auto complete messages in the async way of receiving messages has been removed in favor of maintaining feature parity between the sync and async clients.
-This means that you will need to explicitly call the `complete()` or `abandon()` methods on the receiver as needed for every message you receive.

 The sample below shows the async receiver client receiving messages using reactive programming model: